-Beginning the afternoon of June 2nd, 2020, with a triple mask to protect myself from the transmission of the coronavirus, I joined the protests for social justice and racial equality in downtown Atlanta—protests held concurrently with those in dozens of cities and towns across the US, following the murder of George Floyd by Minneapolis police on May 25th, 2020.
+Beginning the afternoon of June 2nd, 2020, with a double mask to protect myself from the transmission of the coronavirus, I joined the protests for social justice and racial equality in downtown Atlanta—protests held concurrently with those in dozens of cities and towns across the US, following the murder of George Floyd by Minneapolis police on May 25th, 2020.

 In contrast to the widespread media attention to vandalism and looting connected to the protests, the demonstrations in downtown Atlanta have been entirely non-violent—tens of thousands of people marching, chanting, shouting in disciplined outrage, in grief, in determination.
 I have attended countless protests over the last forty years—opposing US wars in the Middle East, opposing the Israeli occupation, opposing police violence, opposing the death penalty, supporting organized labor, supporting the power of women to create change, supporting LGBTQ+ communities, supporting the removal of corrupt politicians like Donald Trump—and it is precisely this tradition of democratic protest that is propelling the uprisings in Atlanta.
 I have every reason to believe the same is true across the US.